Call For Media and Government Investigation

 Any abuse survivors looking for legal remedies need to ensure that they obtain the most competent and sensitive advocacy.
 To win a monetary settlement and yet lose peace of mind is not worth it - unless an individual is very strong and believes that his sufferings will obtain tangible reforms for other abuse survivors, including the eduction of the wider public, and the breaking down of taboos against speaking out.

-Related Reading at: http://barrypittard.wordpress.com
+Related Reading at: https://barrypittard.wordpress.com

 Indian Government Study of Child Abuse Is Groundbreaking